xapian/xapian-developer-guide/conventions/index.rst

 * *Cross-platform*: this means it will compile and run on a range of different platforms.
-We have three sets of automated build systems to help us keep track of this: `the Xapian buildbots`_, our `builds on Travis CI`_, and finally `builds on AppVeyor`_.
+We have three sets of automated build systems to help us keep track of this: `the Xapian buildbots`_ (currently offline), our `builds on Github Actions`_, and finally `builds on AppVeyor`_.
   The last two will be triggered automatically if you submit changes using :ref:`a pull request on github <pull requests>`.

 .. _the Xapian buildbots: https://buildbot.xapian.org/

-.. _builds on Travis CI: https://travis-ci.org/xapian
+.. _builds on Github Actions: https://github.com/xapian/xapian/actions

 .. _builds on AppVeyor: https://ci.appveyor.com/project/ojwb/xapian